Elly0816/expense-app-client/README.md

 ## Development

-The project uses turbopack for faster development builds.
-Run the development server with:
+The project uses **turbopack** for fast development builds.
+Start the dev server with:

 ```bash
 npm run dev